NorESMhub/NorESM/doc/configurations/clm.rst

 Code modification
 ^^^^^

-If you want to make more subtantial changes to the codes than what is possible by the change of user_nl_clm, you need to copy the source code (the fortran file you want to modify) to the SourceMods/src.clm folder in the case directory, then make the modifications needed and build the model. **Do not change the source code in the <noresm-base> folder!**
+If you want to make more subtantial changes to the codes than what is possible by the use of user_nl_clm, you need to copy the source code (the fortran file you want to modify) to the SourceMods/src.clm folder in the case directory, then make the modifications needed and build the model. **Do not change the source code in the <noresm-base> folder!**

 Land-only experiments
 ^^^^^^^^^